 The Most Commonly Wounding Experiences of Pluto:

-Pluto is the volcano in our horoscope and it can lay dormant for long periods, but it also erupts and sends smoldering hot lava spewing over everything.
-The word “hate” often becomes a big part of our vocabulary aimed at the people, events, and situations that have unquestionably hurt us.
-Growing up, we don’t receive a course on Pluto 101 and we don’t know how to deal with it.
-Of course, in extreme cases, suicide and feelings of self-destruction creep dangerously into the psyche and we can be left walking in a dark tunnel, trying to figure out where the light at the end will occur, if ever.
-A deep loss in the family is also a major trauma and anything that gives us the feeling that life will never be the same again.
-It could entail emotional abandonment, spiteful behavior, and venomous feelings.
-A parent may have engaged in a threatening or dangerous behavior, and there could have been domestic violence, sexual or physical abuse.
+- Pluto is the volcano in our horoscope, and it has the ability to remain dormant for lengthy periods of time, but it may also erupt and spew scorching hot lava all over the place.
+It is common for the term “hate” to become a significant part of our lexicon when it is directed against people, events, and situations that have obviously harmed us.
+While growing up, we don’t receive a Pluto 101 course, and we don’t know how to deal with the situation.
+To be sure, in severe circumstances, suicide and thoughts of self-destruction may crawl dangerously into the mind, leaving us trudging in a dark tunnel, trying to figure out where the light at the end will appear, if it does at all.
+In addition, a significant loss in the family is a huge trauma, as is everything that gives us the impression that our lives will never be the same again.
+It is possible that a parent acted in a threatening or hazardous manner, and that there was domestic violence, sexual or physical abuse involved.

 - A common experience when in Pluto’s domain is that of falling downward and then climbing back up to the surface, which may be a long and difficult journey.
 Our overt acts demonstrate that we are lashing out and that we have no control over our emotions.
 Pluto’s realm is a place of extreme turbulence, and as a result, we frequently have to bury our emotions and start anew.
 Unfortunately, events frequently appear to be drawn to us, adding gasoline to the internal fire, causing all of the pent-up emotions to burst.